Baby Essentials for the First 3 Months You Can’t Forget About

 27. Baby Monitor

-I’m not an expert on this topic, but I have heard that video/WIFImonitors give off more radiation than audio monitors.
+I’m not an expert on this topic, but I have heard that video/WiFi monitors give off more radiation than audio monitors.

-We were lucky enough to get gifted this VTech model.
-So far it’s done the job.
+So far, it’s done the job.
 When my daughter is napping, I can bring the monitor around the house with me while I do chores.

 28. Crib sheets and Mattress cover protectors